Updated on May 11, 2023

 If you want to find information about a specific module or function, use the CTRL + F (CMD + F for macOS) shortcut to open your browser's search feature.

 There is no need to be concerned if your hosting platform does not include the aforementioned built-in PHP Info feature.
-You can accomplish the same by including a phpinfo file in your public HTML directory.
+You can accomplish the same by including a phpinfo file in your public_html directory, or any directory that has a website in it.
+For the purposes of this guide, we will stick to public_html.

 The file will be viewable through a browser and will contain the same detailed information.